 Prof Joanne Harris

 Professor Joanne Harris is the Dean of the Faculty of Medicine and Health Sciences at University of Buckingham and a general practitioner.
 Her research interests include assessment of professionalism and cultural aspects of professional identity formation of medical students.

-Dr Andy McKeown is a GP and the Deputy Director of Medical Education at the University of Buckingham, Crewe Campus.
+Professor Andy McKeown is a GP and the Undergraduate Medicine Lead at Keele Medical School.
 His research interests lie in Educational Authenticity, Longitudinal Integrated Clerkships and Interprofessional Education.

 Dr Emma Spikings

 Dr Emma Spikings is the Student Support Lead and a Senior Lecturer in the Faculty of Medicine and Health Sciences at the University of Buckingham.
 She has a biomedical science research background in embryology and an educational interest in supporting students through transition periods and embedding study skills and future functional/professional skills into traditionally “topic-focused” curricula.

 Prof Oliver Pearce

 Professor Oliver Pearce is a consultant trauma and orthopaedic surgeon and the Vice Chair of Research at Milton Keynes University Hospital.
 He is the UK lead for Rapid Recovery Programmes for Hip and Knee replacement and sits on the European Advisory Board.
 He holds Visiting Professors posts in Computing Science (Open University), Materials Manufacturing and Aerospace (Cranfield University) and Health Sciences (University of Bedfordshire).
 He holds a Clinical Senior Lecturer post at University of Buckingham Medical School where he runs the Musculoskeletal Sciences undergraduate course.